freshworks/marketplace-sample-apps/.github/ISSUE_TEMPLATE/change.md

 The app's `open modal` button should open up a modal with additinal view port.
 How ever the event is not getting called.

 ## Expected Behavior
+App in ticket sidebar location should ideally open up a modal on button click event.

 ## Instructions for contributors